||B.Sc. in Electrical Engineering at the Technion (Israel), summa cum laude

 - Verilog -- Reliable and efficient code for simulation and synthesis,

-mainly for Xilinx FPGAs.
+mainly for Xilinx and Altera FPGAs.
 Also with experience in writing

 Verilog for ASIC.
 High awareness of device targetting in source code.